-Become a member and save up to 14% on the price of your tickets!
-If you are already a member, log in to access your member price.
-King Arthur: Fact and Fiction Evening Lecture/Seminar Tuesday, July 19, 2022 - 6:30 p.m. to 8:30 p.m.
-ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1M2207 Select Your Tickets Login $30 - Member 0 1 2 3 4 5 6 7 8 9 10 $35 - Non-Member Resize text Richard Burton as Arthur and Roddy McDowall as Mordred in the 1961 Broadway musical Camelot The tales of King Arthur and his Knights of the Round Table at Camelot are probably the most famous literary legacy of the Middle Ages—but how much, if anything, do we know about him?
+This program is over.
+Hope you didn't miss it!
+Browse other programs we offer King Arthur: Fact and Fiction Evening Lecture/Seminar Tuesday, July 19, 2022 - 6:30 p.m. to 8:30 p.m.
+ET Add to calendar iCalendar Gmail Yahoo Mail Outlook Outlook.com Code: 1M2207 Location: This online program is presented on Zoom.
+Select your Tickets Materials for this program Handout Resize text Richard Burton as Arthur and Roddy McDowall as Mordred in the 1961 Broadway musical Camelot The tales of King Arthur and his Knights of the Round Table at Camelot are probably the most famous literary legacy of the Middle Ages—but how much, if anything, do we know about him?
 Scholars still cannot agree on the most basic fact: whether he ever existed.
 Arthur’s legend offers a window on both the turbulent times in which he (may have) lived and the fascinating ways in which different cultures have reimagined his story over the past 1500 years.
 Historian Jennifer Paxton examines the evidence for and against the existence of a warrior leader named Arthur, who supposedly stemmed the tide of the Anglo-Saxon advance into Britain in the late 5th century in the chaotic aftermath of the collapse of Roman rule.
 Drawing on both surviving texts and archaeology, she separates the hard facts from the speculation to paint a picture of a world that certainly needed a hero.
 She also traces the growth of his legend as Arthur’s story made the surprising and ironic transition from an account of British (later Welsh) resistance against the English into English national myth and European literary sensation.
 Modern versions of the Arthurian story have been attuned to the zeitgeist, from the Broadway musical Camelot, which became a shorthand for the Kennedy era, to the feminist-inspired Mists of Avalon.
 Paxton is a clinical associate professor of history at the Catholic University of America.
 Patron Information If you register multiple individuals, you will be asked to supply individual names and email addresses so they can receive a Zoom link email.
 Please note that if there is a change in program schedule or a cancellation, we will notify you via email, and it will be your responsibility to notify other registrants in your group.
 Unless otherwise noted, registration for streaming programs typically closes two hours prior to the start time on the date of the program.
 Once registered, patrons should receive an automatic email confirmation from CustomerService@SmithsonianAssociates.org.
 Separate Zoom link information will be emailed closer to the date of the program.
 If you do not receive your Zoom link information 24 hours prior to the start of the program, please email Customer Service for assistance.
 View Common FAQs about our Streaming Programs on Zoom.
-This online program is presented on Zoom.